 A total of six (6) summer research interns: junior year.

-Location(s): for the first year (2021) virtually.
-This year (2022) i.e. the second year we are ready to offer providing this 10 weeks long extensive training at Diné College Tuba City Center (9 weeks) and University of Arizona, Tucson (1 week).
+Location(s): First year (2021) virtual, second year (2022) in person 09 weeks at Diné College Tuba City location and 01 week at University of Arizona, Tucson, AZ.
+Third year (2023), 10 weeks long extensive training will be offered again in person at Diné College Tuba City Center (9 weeks) and University of Arizona, Tucson (1 week).

 Eligibility Criteria for interns: